Haugf/qwikcut-angular-take-home/README.md

 1. Add a 5 second timer between video clips
 2. Add a plot graph comparing current video stats to average of all stats
 3. The abilty for the user to add comments to clips
+    a.
+I would have attempted to create a seperate component for this
+4. I'd like to make the cards for each clip rasied
+5. Execute my test plan and begin learning Karma